Skip to content

 Hepatitis B immunoglobulin

-• Babies born to HBV-infected mothers must be given hepatitis B immunoglobulin within 24 hours after birth for immediate extra protection.
+• Babies born to mothers with CHB must be given hepatitis B immunoglobulin within 24 hours after birth for immediate extra protection.

 Post-vaccination serologic testing

-• Babies born to mother infected with HBV should receive post-vaccination serologic testing (PVST), which can determine whether the babies are protected from HBV infection.
+• Babies born to mothers with CHB should receive post-vaccination serologic testing (PVST), which can determine whether the babies are protected from HBV infection.

 • PVST consists of blood tests on hepatitis B surface antibody (anti-HBs) and hepatitis B surface antigen (HBsAg).
 It assesses a baby's immune response to hepatitis B vaccination and hepatitis B infection status.